Weather Underground

-The FBI described the WUO as a domestic terrorist group, with revolutionary positions characterized by Black Power and opposition to the Vietnam War.
-The WUO took part in domestic attacks such as the jailbreak of Timothy Leary in 1970.
-The "Days of Rage" was the WUO's first riot in October 1969 in Chicago, timed to coincide with the trial of the Chicago Seven.
-In 1970, the group issued a "Declaration of a State of War" against the United States government under the name "Weather Underground Organization".
+The "Days of Rage", a riot orchestrated by the WUO in October 1969 in Chicago, was timed to coincide with the trial of the Chicago Seven.
+In 1970 the group issued a "Declaration of a State of War" against the U.S. government under the name "Weather Underground Organization".
+That year the WUO took part in Timothy Leary's escape from prison.